feathersjs-ecosystem/feathers-vuex/docs/auth-plugin.md

 }
 ```

+## Getters

+Two getters are available when a `userService` is provided to the `makeAuthPlugin` options.

+- `user`: returns the reactive, logged-in user from the `userService` specified in the options.
+- `isAuthenticated`: a easy to remember boolean attribute for if the user is logged in.

 ## Actions

 The following actions are included in the `auth` module.
 Login is accomplished through the `authenticate` action.
 For logout, use the `logout` action.
 It's important to note that the records that were loaded for a user are NOT automatically cleared upon logout.
 Because the business logic requirements for that feature would vary from app to app, it can't be baked into Feathers-Vuex.
 It must be manually implemented.
 The recommended solution is to simply refresh the browser, which clears the data from memory.